escalant3/ember-data-tastypie-adapter/README.md

 #### Javascript side

+- You can either:

-- You can either import the lib/tastypie_adapter.js file or use the ember-data-tastypie-adapter package on your build process.
+  - import the lib/tastypie_serializer.js and lib/tastypie_adapter.js files, or
+  - use the ember-data-tastypie-adapter package on your build process.

 - To use the adapter with your store: